MaltLich/Ginnunmezzeron-the-Necrospire/General Notes & Scratch.md

 ### Gameplay
 #### First Cycle - The Founding
 ***Sixes -  First: What is the most horrible thing in or about our place?***
+The [[Thurs]] and the [[Urgits]].
+The thurs, giants who worship the Black Flame, sought out mortal beings for sustenance.
+The urgits, driven to lunacy by the Capped Moon, perform raids to kidnap intelligent beings for their rituals.

 ***Fours - First: What is the primary building or natural material of our place?***
+[[Svartsmuth]], or "black mass".
+This material naturally occurs in the area and is used to build the city.

 ***Twos - First: Name a monument, marker, statue, or other physicalized memory that exists in our place.
 What does it mark?***
 ***Tens - First: There is a great victory that enables the inhabitants of our place to build towards a new future.
 What is this future they wish for?
 How will they set to work on it?***
 #### Second Cycle - 3 Millenia Pass...